OpenTTD/OpenGFX2/README.md

 ## Current Status

 `OpenGFX2 Classic` is complete and ready to use.
-There might be bugs though, please post any you find on Github.
+There might be bugs though, please post any you find [on GitHub](https://github.com/OpenTTD/OpenGFX2/issues).

 `OpenGFX2 High Def` isn't complete, but can be used.
 The landscape (grass, water, trees) and infrastructure (road, rail, bridges) are mostly complete, but the vehicles and houses are generally not.
-Please post any bugs to Github, except for missing 4x zoom sprites - I know which are missing!
+Please post any bugs [to GitHub](https://github.com/OpenTTD/OpenGFX2/issues), except for missing 4x zoom sprites - we know which are missing!

 ## Quick start